Smart meter: Purpose

 Since the inception of electricity deregulation and market-driven pricing throughout the world, utilities have been looking for a means to match consumption with generation.
 Non-smart electrical and gas meters only measure total consumption, providing no information of when the energy was consumed.
 Smart meters provide a way of measuring electricity consumption in near real-time.
 This allows utility companies to charge different prices for consumption according to the time of day and the season.
 It also facilitates more accurate cash-flow models for utilities.
 Since smart meters can be read remotely, labor costs are reduced for utilities.

 Smart metering offers potential benefits to customers.
-These include, a) an end to estimated bills, which are a major source of complaints for many customers b) a tool to help consumers better manage their energy purchases—smart meters with a display outside their homes could provide up-to-date information on gas and electricity consumption and in doing so help people to manage their energy use and reduce their energy bills.
+These include, a) an end to estimated bills, which are a major source of complaints for many customers b) a tool to help consumers better manage their energy purchases—smart meters with a home display (or smartphone app) provides up-to-date information on gas and electricity consumption and in doing so help people to manage their energy use and reduce their energy bills.
 With regards to consumption reduction, this is critical for understanding the benefits of smart meters because the relatively small percentage benefits in terms of savings are multiplied by millions of users.
 Smart meters for water consumption can also provide detailed and timely information about customer water use and early notification of possible water leaks in their premises.
-Electricity pricing usually peaks at certain predictable times of the day and the season.
-In particular, if generation is constrained, prices can rise if power from other jurisdictions or more costly generation is brought online.
+Electricity consumption, and hence pricing, usually peaks at certain predictable times of the day and the season.
+In particular, if generation is constrained, prices can rise when power from other jurisdictions or more costly generation is brought online.
 Proponents assert that billing customers at a higher rate for peak times encourages consumers to adjust their consumption habits to be more responsive to market prices and assert further, that regulatory and market design agencies hope these "price signals" could delay the construction of additional generation or at least the purchase of energy from higher-priced sources, thereby controlling the steady and rapid increase of electricity prices.